 [Update: For the first time, the federal Environmental Protection Agency has released a report that finds a connection between fracking and groundwater contamination at a site in Wyoming.
 Unsurprisingly, natural gas companies have gone on the offensive about it.
-The report certainly helps strength plaintiffs' claims arising from these types of claims, but they remain on the cutting edge of science, and thus are difficult to prove in court because our court system operates primarily off of long-standing scientific consensus, rather than novel, even if strongly meritorious, theories and evidence.
+The report certainly helps strength plaintiffs’ claims arising from these types of claims, but they remain on the cutting edge of science, and thus are difficult to prove in court because our court system operates primarily off of long-standing scientific consensus, rather than novel, even if strongly meritorious, theories and evidence.
 Much will depend on what comes out of the EPA’s big report on the health hazards of fracking, slated for release in 2014.]

 I’ll admit it: I find real estate law boring.
 On Monday, though, I saw an article about a an 1882 Pennsylvania case that touched upon gas deposits in the Marcellus Shale, a hot topic these days:

 In 1882, the Pennsylvania Supreme Court announced a presumption that a reservation of “minerals” does not include oil absent evidence within the four corners of the deed of a contrary intent.
 Dunham v.
 Kirkpatick, 101 Pa.
 36 (1882).
 In 1960, the Supreme Court announced that its decision in Dunham was a rule of Pennsylvania property law and that pursuant to the Dunham logic, a grant or reservation of “oil” would not include “gas” absent clear expression of the parties’ intent to do so.
 Highland v.
 Commonwealth, 161 A.2d 390 (Pa.
 1960).